yiseul/www/md/faq.md

 ### What are 'Slocks'?

 'Slock' is a porte-manteau of 'Smart, Safe and Secure Lock'.
 Any object using ZigBee, Z-Wave, Bluetooth LE or Wi-Fi can already be used as a Slock thanks to our home product, the Ethereum Computer.
 When it comes to powering up a ‘dumb’ object, it will be a case of retrofitting it using smart plugs.
-Through parterships, Slocks will also in many shapes and sizes: bike locks, car locks, door locks are already being explored through parterships with IoT manufacturers.
+Slocks will also come in many shapes and sizes: bike locks, car locks, door locks are already being explored through partnerships with IoT manufacturers.

 ### How do Slocks work?